hyoaru/serverless-office-hour-instance-scheduler/README.md

 # EC2 Instance Scheduler

-A highly modular, containerized AWS Lambda function designed to manage EC2 instance states (Start/Stop) across multiple AWS accounts and regions.
+A highly modular, containerized AWS Lambda function designed to manage EC2 instance states (Start/Stop).
 Built with Python 3.12+, Pydantic, and AWS SDK (Boto3).

+This repository is a component of the [hyoacloud-aws-infrastructure](https://github.com/hyoaru/hyoacloud-aws-infrastructure) ecosystem.

 ## Architecture